-- 2. The entire BE(Hons) Intermediate Year is a prerequisite for the Engineering First Professional Examination. - Introductory courses (MATHS 101, PHYS 111) will not be considered for credit towards the BE(Hons) Intermediate Year. - 4.
-The Dean of Engineering and Forestry reserves the right to decline entry to a student who has been offered a place in the Professional Examination of the BE(Hons) degree and who has not completed his or her enrolment by the Friday preceding the first day of lectures of Semester 1. - 5.
+- 3. The Dean of Engineering and Forestry reserves the right to decline entry to a student who has been offered a place in the Professional Examination of the BE(Hons) degree and who has not completed his or her enrolment by the Friday preceding the first day of lectures of Semester 1. - 4.
 Special admission on the basis of clause (d) must be made by written application to the Dean of Engineering and Forestry where an interview may also be required.
-Applicants are encouraged to approach the Dean for a copy of the entry standard guideline at the earliest possible stage. - 6.
+Applicants are encouraged to approach the Dean for a copy of the entry standard guideline at the earliest possible stage. - 5.
 Special admission on the basis of clause (e) must be made by written application to the Dean of Engineering and Forestry.
 The Dean, in consultation with the relevant Director of Studies, will consider the applicant's prior learning, in particular their preparation in Mathematics, Physics, and where applicable Chemistry or Computer Science, and any relevant work experience in industry.

-- (a) Candidates enrolled, either full-time or parttime, in the Degree of Bachelor of Engineering with Honours must complete the Professional Year Examinations and the non-academic requirements in no more than six years of study. - (b) Candidates enrolled concurrently in the Degree of Bachelor of Engineering with Honours and with another programme of study must complete the Professional Year Examinations and the non-academic requirements in a timeframe approved by the Dean of Engineering and Forestry at the time of approval into the double degree. - (c) Candidates may seek approval from the Dean of Engineering and Forestry to suspend their studies.
+- (a) Candidates enrolled, either full-time or part-time, in the Degree of Bachelor of Engineering with Honours must complete the Professional Year Examinations and the non-academic requirements in no more than six years of study. - (b) Candidates enrolled concurrently in the Degree of Bachelor of Engineering with Honours and with another programme of study must complete the Professional Year Examinations and the nonacademic requirements in a timeframe approved by the Dean of Engineering and Forestry at the time of approval into the double degree. - (c) Candidates may seek approval from the Dean of Engineering and Forestry to suspend their studies.
 Where approved, this will extend the time limitation for the completion of the degree. - (d) Candidates who have an approved suspension in study may be required to undertake a preparatory programme prior to the resumption of their studies in the Degree of Bachelor of Engineering with Honours.
 Any preparatory programme of study must be completed while on suspension, and immediately prior to the end of their suspension.

-- Candidates normally enrol for full-time study unless there are exceptional circumstances which prevent them from studying full time.
-Candidates must apply in writing to the Dean of Engineering and Forestry to apply for part-time study. - Preparatory programmes of study will not normally be required where the suspension is for a calendar year or less.
+Candidates normally enrol for full-time study unless there are exceptional circumstances which prevent them from studying full time.
+Candidates must apply in writing to the Dean of Engineering and Forestry to apply for part-time study.

+Preparatory programmes of study will not normally be required where the suspension is for a calendar year or less.